KNIVES FOR SALE

 Kevin and Heather Harvey have a policy of not accepting orders.
 We believe that we do our best work when we make what we are inspired to make and then offer it for sale.
 We hope you understand.

-The knives that we have for sale over the website, see Knives for Sale, but can also be viewed and purchased from our showroom at Heavin Forge in Belfast, South Africa.
+The knives that we have for sale can also be viewed and purchased from our showroom at Heavin Forge in Belfast, South Africa.
 If you are in the area, we would love to show you around our workshop and showroom.
-Please phone first for an appointment - 013 253 0914.
+Please phone first for an appointment – 013 253 0914.

-We mainly have working knives for sale locally.
-Our fancier collectors pieces we generally sell at the show we attend, namely the Knifemakers’ Guild of Southern Africa annual show in Johannesburg, South Africa.
-We also have knives for sale through our agent in the U.S.A, BladeGallery.com http://www.bladegallery.com/shopdisplayproducts.asp?id=194&cat=Harvey%2C+Kevin%2C+M.S.
+We try to always have a few knives for sale on our website and in our showroom.
+Please scroll down to see what we have available.
+We work hard to have stock for sale at the show we attend, namely the Knifemakers’ Guild of Southern Africa annual show in Johannesburg, South Africa.
+We also have knives for sale through our agent in the U.S.A, BladeGallery.com, they ship around the globe, http://www.bladegallery.com/shopdisplayproducts.asp?id=194&cat=Harvey%2C+Kevin%2C+M.S.

 THE LOGO’S ON OUR KNIVES